jxxcarlson/elm-tree-builder/README.md

   is a data structure which represents graphical image of a tree.
   It is used to render trees to Svg.

-- Tree.Svg: helper functions for rendering graphs (a data structure derived from a tree that can be rendered to SVG).
+- Tree.Svg: helper functions for rendering graphs.

 See the code in `app/src/Main.elm` for an example of building a tree from text and rendering it to Svg.
+You can also use this app to generate random trees.
+Trees can be read from a text file and saved to a text file.

 ## Building Trees